aaixn/spotifly-frontend/README.md

 ### Description

-Spotifly is a music streaming app which allows users to seamlessly create playlists, view playlists, search songs and play their favorite songs.
+Spotifly is a music streaming app which allows users to seamlessly create playlists, view playlists, and play their favorite songs without advertisements.

+Create an account with your email and password to start streaming your favorite tunes!